Beyond07/Python/README.md

 # Python
-This repository contains a library created by Neo using Python
+This repository contains a library created by Neo using Python.

-Just personal programs for fun
+Just personal programs for fun.